uzicodes/Daily-Weather-Agent-n8n/README.md

-# n8n Weather Report Bot
+# n8n Weather Report Agent

 This is an automated workflow built using n8n that sends daily weather updates via email.
 ![screenshot](./screenshot.png)